-- 1. Attend an instructor-led workshop at North End Center on the Blacksburg, Virginia campus. - 2.
-WebEx access is available periodically.

-- 3. Complete the workshop online using the on-demand module of the workshop contracted with EverFi known as Haven for Faculty and Staff. - 4.
+- 1. Attend an instructor-led workshop at North End Center on the Blacksburg, Virginia campus (in person workshops have been suspended due to COVID-19). - 2.
+Attend a live, virtual instructor-led workshop via Zoomwebinar. - 3.
+Complete the workshop online using the on-demand module of the workshop contracted with EverFi known as Haven for Faculty and Staff. - 4.
 Workshops for intact groups of employees in departments and larger organizational areas are also available.

-Summary of Education I Outreach Activity for 2019
+Summary of Education Outreach Activity for 2020

 The university tracks completion of this performance expectation.
-During the 2018 academic year, 6,828 employees completed the Compliance Workshop in the 2019-2020 academic year.
-During these sessions, attendees were provided with the listings of resources for persons impacted by behaviors, consistent with both Title IX and VAWA.
-In addition, as part of the New Employee Orientation program and NEW GTA Orientation programs, a member of the OEA provides a briefing to the role of the OEA, including a discussion on the performance expectation of completion of the Compliance Workshop within 90 days of employment.
+During the 2020 academic year, 4,410 employees completed the Compliance Workshop.
+During these sessions, attendees were provided with listings of resources for persons impacted by behaviors, consistent with both Title IX and VAWA.
+In addition, as part of the New Employee Orientation program and New GTA Orientation programs, a member of the OEA staff provides a briefing to the role of the OEA, including a discussion on the performance expectation of completion of the Compliance Workshop within 90 days of employment.